 In 2004 Rainer Zietlow founded his agency, CHALLENGE4 GmbH.
-CHALLENGE4 is a specialist in planning and executing worldwide automotive projects.

-His automotive success includes three "Guinness World Records" and serveral long distance world records.
+It is a specialist in planning and executing worldwide automotive projects.
+Rainer Zietlow's automotive success includes five Guinness World Records™ and serveral long distance world records.

 In 2005 he established a new altitude record for series production vehicles with a Volkswagen Touareg V6 in Chile together with Ronald Bormann and a six-member team.
-He subsequently went on to complete the first natural gas-powered circumnavigation of the globe in a Volkswagen Caddy EcoFuel with a four-member team in 2006/2007.
-In 2013 he achieved the record with his eight-member team for driving the longest distance inside one single country (Russia) using several Volkswagen Amaroks.
-In between, Rainer Zietlow set two long-distance world records by navigating the famous road "Panamericana" from Tierra Del Fuego to Alaska in 2011 and, one year later, by driving the shortest time from Melbourne (Australia) to St. Petersburg (Russia).
+He then completed the first natural gas-powered round-the-world trip in a Volkswagen Caddy EcoFuel in 2006/2007 with a team of four.
+In 2013, he and his team of eight set the record in Russia for the longest drive within a single country with several Volkswagen Amaroks.
+In between these records, Rainer Zietlow set two long-distance world records by driving the famous Panamericana road from Tierra del Fuego, Argentina, to Alaska in 2011 and the shortest time from Melbourne, Australia, to St. Petersburg, Russia, a year later.

 In 2017, Rainer Zietlow and his team even went on two record-breaking journeys.
 In 3 days 3 hours they drove from Dakar to Moscow.
 Four months later, they drove from Shanghai to Venice in 5 days 18 hours, crossing 11 countries including China, Kyrgyzstan, Uzbekistan, Turkmenistan and Iran.
 In 2018, a double tour followed: In 21 days, a Touareg prototype went from the VW plant in Bratislava, Slovakia, to the auto show in Beijing.
 The tour then returned to Wolfsburg in 24 days with two VW Touareg Type CRs.
 In 2019, another record followed on the American continent.
 On the Panamericana Highway, the journey went from Alaska to Argentina in 10 days and 19 hours.